robertfmurdock/robertfmurdock.github.io/_drafts/NextGenProcessesGoals.md

 Here are a series of goals, regarding the "Next Gen Processes" dimension.
 In any work context, I intend to try to progress this dimension in as many of these ways as possible.

   * Non-blocking code review facilitation, possibly tools for this
+    * learn ins/outs of the IntelliJ Upsource product
-    * learn ins/outs of upsource
+    * learn ins/outs of the IntelliJ Space product
     * maybe build new technology
     * consider transient meta-comments
   * Automated dependency updates, possibly tools to make it easier to build into a product's development cycle